-I have to admit that it takes some guts to move to Alaska, so, if you have decided to take the leap and explore the not so populated, filled with fresh air, territories of Alaska, then all I can say is – please, please, please take me with you!
+Moving to Alaska takes courage.
+So, if you’ve decided to take the leap and explore the not so populated, filled with fresh air, territories of America’s Last Frontier, then cheers to you!

-If you happen to be interested in a modern life, filled with the vast outdoor experiences Alaska can offer that too.
-In this case you might want to go for one of the bigger cities – Anchorage, Fairbanks and Juneau.
-These three cities offer a lot of career opportunities and given the fact that Alaska is being targeted by so many big companies nowadays, I am sure it won’t be hard to find a job.
+If you happen to be interested in modern life, rich in outdoor experiences Alaska can offer that too.
+In this case, you might want to go for one of the bigger cities – Anchorage, Fairbanks, or Juneau.
+These three cities also offer a lot of career opportunities.
+The fact that Alaska is being targeted by so many big companies nowadays, finding a job shouldn’t be hard.

-Alaska happens to be the only state that does not collect state sales tax or levy an individual income tax on earned or unearned personal income (only some cities do).
-On top of that, every Alaskan, receives a yearly payment from the Alaska Permanent Fund Corporation, every resident can apply online in order to receive the Permanent Fund Dividend.
+Alaska is the only state that does not collect state sales tax or levy an individual income tax on earned or unearned personal income (only some cities do).
+On top of that, every Alaskan receives a yearly payment from the Alaska Permanent Fund Corporation.
+Every resident can apply online to receive the Permanent Fund Dividend.

-I know that the lack of personal income tax is very appealing, however the weather is still in the back of your mind isn’t it?
-The good news is that you shouldn’t be worried about it – yes it does get very cold in the winter up to -65 F in some regions, however, the summer can be very appealing with temperatures varying between 60 – 90 degrees Fahrenheit.
+The absence of personal income tax may be very appealing, but the weather may still be your concern.
+The good news is that you shouldn’t worry about it.
+Although it does get very cold in the winter, up to -65 F in some regions, the summer can be very pleasant with temperatures varying between 60 – 90 degrees Fahrenheit.

-- The City of Sitka – situated on the West side of the Baranof Island, Sitka is one of the safest cities to live in Alaska, with a crime rate of 2, 379 crimes per 100, 000 people.
-It is well known for its high median real estate price of $309, 800, has an incredible air quality (one of the lowest pollution rates -> 13) and it has an average summer temperature of 55F.
-If you are interested in going to a university or expanding your career, this might be the place for you – the city is famous with its university and the Baranof Island Brewing Company.
+- The City of Sitka, situated on the West side of Baranof Island, is one of the safest cities in Alaska, with a crime rate of 2, 379 crimes per 100, 000 people.
+It is well known for its high median real estate price of $384,500.
+Sitka has incredible air quality (one of the lowest pollution rates -> 13) and an average summer temperature of 55F.
+If you consider going to a university or expanding your career, this might be the place for you – the city is famous for its university and the Baranof Island Brewing Company.

-- Anchorage – a dream come true – it has one of the lowest unemployment rates in the country, standing at 5.5%, a huge amount of career opportunities, no sales tax and an average summer temperature of 56 degrees.
-You can expect a bit more expensive homes and the rent is a bit higher too, however, the median household income stands a higher as well, so I’m sure you can afford it.
+- Anchorage is a dream come true.
+It has one of the lowest unemployment rates in the country, standing at 5.1%, a huge amount of career opportunities, no sales tax, and an average summer temperature of 56 degrees.
+You can expect a bit more expensive homes and the rent is a bit higher too.
+However, the median household income stands higher as well.

 Photo credit to packca.files.wordpress.com